smeshko/project-rulebook-android/.bmad/bmm/docs/workflows-implementation.md

 **As Needed:**

-- Run `workflow-status` anytime to check progress
+- Run `sprint-status` anytime in Phase 4 to inspect sprint-status.yaml and get the next implementation command
+- Run `workflow-status` for cross-phase routing and project-level paths
 - Run `correct-course` if significant changes needed

 ---